sahsagar-google/oracle-toolkit/docs/terraform.md

 ### 2. Service Account for the database VM

-- `roles/secretmanager.secretAccessor`
-   Assign this role to the service account for access to Secret Manager secrets containing the Oracle SYS and SYSTEM user passwords.
+- `roles/secretmanager.secretAccessor` - Grants access to retrieve passwords from Secret Manager.
+Must be granted in the project containing the secrets either at the project or individual secret level.
+- `roles/monitoring.metricWriter` - Required only if the --install-workload-agent and --oracle-metrics-secret flags are set.
+This allows the Google Cloud Agent for Compute Workloads to write metrics to Cloud Monitoring.
+- `roles/compute.viewer` -  Required only if the --install-workload-agent and --oracle-metrics-secret flags are set.
+Needed by the Google Cloud Agent for Compute Workloads.

 ### 2. Firewall Rule for Internal IP Access
 Create a VPC firewall rule that allows ingress on TCP port 22 (or your custom SSH port) from the control node VM to the target VM.